Toyota T100

-The Toyota T100 is a full-size pickup truck manufactured and marketed by Toyota for model years 1993-1998 for the US and Canada over a single generation — and intended and designed specifically for the North American market.
+The Toyota T100 is a full-size pickup truck manufactured and marketed by Toyota for model years 1993–1998 for the United States and Canada over a single generation; it was intended and designed specifically for the North American market.

+Other than in the United States and Canada, the T100 truck was also sold in the Middle East as the Toyota Grandlux between 1993 and 1996.